 The Depressed Phase

 The depressed phase of Bipolar Disorder is similar to Major Depression.
 The sufferer may sleep a great deal or not sleep well at all.
 They are plagued by thoughts of hopelessness and inadequacy and often struggle a great deal to carry out even the most mundane daily activities such as getting out of bed, showering and going to school.
-The depressive state is a serious as the manic state due to the fact that, left untreated, it can lead to self harm, substance abuse and even suicidal thoughts and actions.
+The depressive state is a serious as the manic state due to the fact that, left untreated, it can lead to self-harm, substance abuse and even suicidal thoughts and actions.

 There are three types of bipolar disorder: Bipolar I, Bipolar II and Cyclothymia.
 Bipolar I is diagnosed if the patient has experienced at least one true manic state (see above).
 Bipolar II is when the patient cycles between depression and hypomania, and cyclothymia is a milder version of bipolar wherein the sufferer vacillates between mild depression and slightly elevated moods.

-Causes of Bipolar Disorder
+What are the Causes of Bipolar Disorder in Teens?

 There is no single known cause of bipolar disorder, but it does tend to run in families.
 Bipolar disorder affects males and females equally.
 Signs and symptoms typically begin to appear between the ages of fifteen and twenty five years.
 The following life events can trigger a manic episode: